Continuous Record Asymptotics for Change-Points Models: Introduction

 \section{Introduction}

-Parameter instability in linear regression models is a common problem and more so when the span of the data is large.
-In the context of a partial structural change in a linear regression model with a single break point, we develop a continuous record asymptotic framework and inference methods for the break date.
+In the context of a linear regression model with a single break point, we develop a continuous record asymptotic framework and inference methods for the break date.
 Our model is specified in continuous time but estimated with discrete-time observations using a least-squares method.
 We have $T$ observations with a sampling frequency $h$ over a fixed time horizon $\left[0,\,N\right],$ where $N=Th$ denotes the time span of the data.
 We consider a continuous record asymptotic framework whereby $T$ increases by shrinking the time interval $h$ to zero while keeping time span $N$ fixed.
 We impose very mild conditions on an underlying continuous-time model assumed to generate the data, basically continuous Itô semimartingales.
-Using an infill asymptotic setting, the uncertainty about the unknown parameters is assessed from the sample paths of the processes, which differs from the standard large-$N$ asymptotics whereby it is assessed from features of the distributions or moments of the processes.
-This allows us to impose mild pathwise regularity conditions and to avoid any ergodic or weak-dependence assumption.
-Our setting includes most linear models considered in the structural change literature based on large-$N$ asymptotics, which essentially involve processes satisfying some form of mixing conditions.

-An extensive amount of research addressed structural change problems under the classical large-$N$ asymptotics.
-Early contributions are \citet{hinkley:71}, \citet{bhattacharya:87}, and \citet{yao:87}, who adopted a Maximum Likelihood (ML) approach, and for linear regression models, \citet{bai:97RES}, \citet{bai/perron:98} and \citet{perron/qu:06}. \citet{qu/perron:07} generalized this work by considering multivariate regressions.
-Extensions to models with endogenous regressors were considered by \citet{perron/yamamoto:14} {[}see also \citet*{hall/han/boldea:10}{]}, though \citet{perron/yanamoto:15} argue that standard least-squares methods are still applicable, and indeed preferable, in such cases.
-Notable also are the contributions on testing for structural changes by \citet{hawkins:77}, \citet{picard:85}, \citet{kim/siegmund:89}, \citet{andrews:93}, \citet{horvath:93}, \citet{andrews/ploberger:94} and \citet{bai/perron:98}, among others.
-See the reviews of \citet{csorgo/horvath:97}, \citet{perron:06} and references therein.
-In this literature, the resulting large-$N$ limit theory for the estimate of the break date depends on the exact distribution of the regressors and disturbances.
-Therefore, a so-called shrinkage asymptotic theory was adopted whereby the magnitude of the shift, say $\delta_{T},$ converges to zero as $T$ increases, which leads to a limit distribution invariant to the distributions of the regressors and errors.
+An extensive amount of research addressed change-point problems under the classical large-$N$ asymptotics.
+Early contributions are \citet{hinkley:71}, \citet{bhattacharya:87}, and \citet{yao:87}, who adopted a Maximum Likelihood (ML) approach, and for linear regression models, \citet{bai:97RES} and \citet{bai/perron:98}.
+See the reviews of \citet{csorgo/horvath:97}, \citet{aue/Horvath:13}, \citet{casini/perron_Oxford_Survey} and references therein.
+In this literature, the resulting large-$N$ limit theory for the estimate of the break date depends on the exact distributions of the regressors and disturbances.
+Therefore, a so-called shrinkage asymptotic theory was adopted whereby the magnitude of the shift, say $\delta_{T},$ converges to zero which leads to an invariant limit distribution.